Azure/dalec/website/docs/signing.md

 This will send the artifacts (`.rpm`, `.deb`, or `.exe`) to the signing frontend as the build context.

+Once a `signer` section has been aded to the spec, signing will be automatic.
+In order to disable signing when building specs that have a `signer` section, use the build arg `DALEC_SKIP_SIGNING=1`.

 The contract between dalec and the signing image is:

 1. The signing image will contain both the signing frontend, and any